BoD/klibminitel/README.md

 # klibminitel

-A Kotlin (JVM) library to interact with Minitel.
+A Kotlin (JVM) library to interact with the Minitel.

 ## Author and License